ljsummers/adventure-pp1/readme.md

 # Drinks & Giggles

-Drinks & Giggles is a new bar launghing in Cork city which is looking to gain a prominent position as the hottest bar to socialise, party and enjoy a hearty meal in.
+Drinks & Giggles is a new bar launching in Cork city which is looking to gain a prominent position as the hottest bar to socialise, party and enjoy a hearty meal in.

 Visit the website [here!](https://ljsummers.github.io/drinks-giggles/)